View on GitHub

 cp config.toml.example config.toml

-3. Edit config.toml to configure monitoring intervals, execution modes, ntfy.sh notifications, Copilot auto-assignment, and auto-merging (optional):
+3. Edit config.toml to configure monitoring interval, execution mode, ntfy.sh notifications, Copilot auto-assignment, and auto-merge (optional):

 # Check interval (e.g., "30s", "1m", "5m", "1h", "1d")